Polaroid’s newest gadget gives analog life to smartphone photos

 So how are the photos?

 For the most part, I liked how my Polaroid-ized photos came out—but not because they were perfect replicas of the digital originals.
 They were soft rather than crisp, with a dreamy color palette and an element of surprise, since two copies of the same image don’t necessarily develop identically.
-The current Polaroid Originals film is the best it’s made since Impossible revived the format, but it still isn’t as consistent as FujiFilm’s Instax.
+The current Polaroid Originals film is the best it’s made since Impossible revived the format, but it still isn’t as consistent as Fujifilm’s Instax.
 (You can adjust exposure and color saturation in the app, through experimenting on actual prints would quickly get expensive.)
-Smolokowski says that the Polaroid Originals film will continue to improve, and that the company will fine-tune its smartphone apps to produce the best possible results.
+Smolokowski says that the Polaroid Originals film will continue to improve and that the company will fine-tune its smartphone apps to produce the best possible results.

 The Polaroids I made certainly looked like Polaroids.
 But are they Polaroids?
 As an instant photography devotee, I confess that I wrestled with that question.
 At first, the idea of turning a digital photo into an analog Polaroid felt a tad fraudulent, a more convoluted and expensive equivalent of applying a retro filter in Instagram.
 But the more I thought about it, the less guilty I felt.